 So… how do cats cool themselves down?

 If sweating doesn’t do much for them, and if panting isn’t typical, then what do they do?
 When cats get hot, they will sometimes bathe themselves.
 Similarly to sweat, their saliva will evaporate and help to cool them off.
-This is why you might notice your cat giving himself a bath when you stop to take a hiking break.
+This is why you might notice your cat giving themself a bath when you stop to take a hiking break.

 They will also instinctively seek shady or cool spots to hang out, such as under a bush (or on a tile floor if at home).